Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/confluent/README.md

 To provide a complete stack, the app is based on _Docker Compose_.
 The [Docker Compose file](/examples/vendors/confluent/quickstart-confluent/docker-compose.yml) comprises the following services:

 1. _broker_: the Kafka broker, based on the [Official Confluent Docker Image for Kafka (Community Version)](https://hub.docker.com/r/confluentinc/cp-kafka)
-2. _kafka-connector_: Lightstreamer Server with the Kafka Connector, based on the [Lightstreamer Kafka Connector Docker image example](/examples/docker/), which also includes a web client mounted on `/lightstreamer/pages/QuickStart`
+2. _kafka-connector_: Lightstreamer Broker with the Kafka Connector, based on the [Lightstreamer Kafka Connector Docker image example](/examples/docker/), which also includes a web client mounted on `/lightstreamer/pages/QuickStart`
 3. _producer_: a native Kafka Producer, based on the provided [`Dockerfile`](/examples/quickstart-producer/Dockerfile) file from the [`quickstart-producer`](/examples/quickstart-producer/) sample client

 ## Run